Certified Logistics Manager (CLM)

 To be certified as CLM student should take up a 1 and a half hours exam at the designated examination centers.
 The exam would consist of 50 multiple choice questions.

 Module 4: Transportation and Distribution

-Candidate to complete CLP or having 3 years work experience in Logistics / Supply Chain Management.
+The candidate should have complete CLP or having 5 years of work experience in Logistics / Supply Chain Management.